Mindfulness Practices for ADHD: Focus Strategies That Actually Work

 [2] Jha, Krompinger, and Baime.
 “Mindfulness training modifies subsystems of attention.”
 Cognitive, Affective, and Behavioral Neuroscience, 7(2), 109-119, 2007.

-[4] Kuzucu et al. “Efficacy of mindfulness-based interventions for ADHD in children and adolescents: A systematic review.”
-BMC Pediatrics, 2024.
+[4] Sultan et al. “Assessing the impact of mindfulness programs on attention-deficit/hyperactivity disorder in children and adolescents: A systematic review.”
+BMC Pediatrics, 2025.
 Link

 [5] Hasenkamp et al. “Mind wandering and attention during focused meditation: A fine-grained temporal analysis of fluctuating cognitive states.”
 NeuroImage, 59(1), 750-760, 2012.
 Link